Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 }
 ```

-In the `ColorsContext.Provider ` tags, map these methods to the ones in `ColorsContext` so they can be accessible in any component.
+In the `ColorsContext.Provider ` tags, map these methods to the ones in `ColorsContext` so any component can use them.

 ```js
 return (